makuto/Liked-Saved-Image-Downloader/README.md

 Use this shitty Python script I whipped up in an hour to download all of your reddit saved and upvoted/liked images to disk.

+Make sure you have PRAW installed:
+`pip install praw`

 1. Open `redditUserImageScraper.py`
 2. Fill in your username and password
 3. Set SHOULD_SOFT_RETRIEVE to False if you are sure you want to do this